stg7/restdb/README.md

 About
 -----
-It is a small lookup rest server for [leveldb](https://github.com/google/leveldb).
+restdb is a small lookup rest server for [leveldb](https://github.com/google/leveldb).

 Requirements
 ------------